 Cataract surgery negligence is when you suffer due to the effects of medical negligence during your cataract surgery.
 If the surgeon or surgical team breach their duty of care to you, it could be a case of cataract surgery negligence.

-Cataract surgery negligence could be a failure to remove the cataract completely or damage to the eye during surgery.
-You could suffer issues with your sight or suffer pain and discomfort for life, and you may have a claim for cataract surgery negligence.
+The negligent cataract surgery could be a failure to remove the cataract completely or damage to the eye during surgery.
+You could suffer issues with your sight, need artificial lens, or suffer pain and discomfort for life.

 Cataract surgery negligence happens, and according to the NHS, around 1 in 50 cataract surgeries result in complications.
 Full loss of sight in the eye after cataract surgery negligence can happen in 1 in 1000 cases.
 45% of people who make a claim for cataract surgery negligence do so for errors such as using the wrong lens and a failure to inform patients.
 15% of cataract surgery negligence is for performing the wrong surgery type.